Translate

 In Year 7, students will learn about a variety of musical styles and instruments from different cultures, exploring timbre, pitch, tempo, texture, dynamics, and duration.
 Students will explore rhythm and pulse through using the African Djembe Drums, learning about the history of this instrument and the impact of call and response.
 They will then develop their keyboard skills, learning to play scales, arpeggios and chords.
 Students will have the opportunity to compose their own music on MuseScore and GarageBand, developing their music technology skills and improvisation skills.
 Students will also develop their ensemble skills through learning to play as part of a band.

-In year 8 and 9, students will develop their music theory through creating their own musical composition.
+In year 8 and 9, students will develop their understanding about the cultural impact of music, through exploring African Drumming further, and developing skills playing percussion instruments.
 Students will learn about musical structures and techniques to create a successful piece of music, using keyboards and other instruments to improvise and be creative musically.
 Students will explore a wide variety of musical genres and cultures, listening to and appraising a broad spectrum of music by famous musicians.
 Students will also explore the historical context of musical genres such as blues, pop and rock, identifying how its part in history has influenced the music that we listen to today.
-Students will continue to develop their ensemble and team working skills through playing as small groups and a class ensemble.
+Students will continue to develop their ensemble and teamworking skills through playing as small groups and a class ensemble.
 For year 9 students choosing music as an option in year 10, there will be opportunities to develop their own personal music practice through selecting repertoire that they would like to challenge themselves to learn, and to develop their rehearsal skills in their chosen instruments.

 Students will be given the opportunity to take part in a wide variety of music enrichment activities, including participating in workshops both inside and outside school.
 There will also be musical trips and further instrument lessons for students to continue to develop their musical skills, even if they do not choose to take music to exam level in KS4.